submitted by Pete Keane 2002

 for those who want a little adventure.

-4) Only those willing to follow these rules and represent land owners interests (see 1-3) are welcome.
+7) Only those willing to follow rules and represent landowner's interests (see 1-6) are welcome

 At Millican, take a right on the road, which is